DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 ## Requirements

 - **A Datadog account**: The plugin requires a Datadog account.
 If you're new to Datadog, go to the [Datadog website][3] to learn more about Datadog's observability tools and sign up for a free trial.
-- **Continuous Profiler**: To display code-level insights, the plugin requires the Continuous Profiler to be configured for your Java Services.
+- **Continuous Profiler**: To display profiling data and insights, the plugin requires the Continuous Profiler to be configured for your Java Services.
 For more information, see [Getting Started with the Continuous Profiler][2].
-- **JetBrains Toolbox**: To use the **View in IntelliJ** feature, the plugin requires the JetBrains Toolbox to be installed on the developer's machine.
+- **JetBrains Toolbox**: To use the [View in IntelliJ](#view-in-intellij-idea) feature, the plugin requires the [JetBrains Toolbox][7] to be installed on the developer's machine.

 ## Setup

 ### Install the Datadog plugin